Complete Guide to Ayurvedic Oral Care

 2. Oil Pulling (Gandusha)

 This ancient practice involves swishing a tablespoon of oil (traditionally sesame or cold-pressed coconut oil) in your mouth for 10-20 minutes on an empty stomach.
 The oil draws out toxins, bacteria, and debris from between teeth and from gum pockets where brushing can't reach.
-Modern studies confirm it reduces Streptococcus mutans (the primary cavity-causing bacterium) by up to 20%.
+This traditional practice is considered one of the most thorough approaches to oral cleanliness in Ayurveda.

 3. Tongue Scraping (Jihwa Nirlekhana)